 We embrace the growing superfoods that fuel us.
 Our diverse populations mean that foods from all over Europe have become absolute staples in every kitchen.

 So, Israel is number one on a list of the world’s most healthy nations.
-Hummus, tomato cucumbers, extra virgin olive oil … and other staples are on virtually every Israeli plate.
+Hummus, tomato, cucumbers, extra virgin olive oil … and other staples are on virtually every Israeli plate.

-Therefore Israel is #1 on a new ranking of countries with the lowest rate of diet-related deaths worldwide.
+Therefore, Israel is #1 on a new ranking of countries with the lowest rate of diet-related deaths worldwide.

-1. Mediterranean diet & Israeli cuisine
+Mediterranean diet & Israeli cuisine

+The healthful foundation of Israel’s way of eating is common to all countries bordering the Mediterranean Sea.
 Israel has a rich culinary history influenced by the Mediterranean diet and various cultural traditions.
-The Mediterranean diet, known for its health benefits, focuses on consuming whole foods, fresh fruits and vegetables, whole grains, lean protein, and healthy fats.
+The Mediterranean diet, renowned for its health benefits, emphasizes the consumption of whole foods, including fresh fruits and vegetables, whole grains, lean protein, and healthy fats.

 Israeli cuisine is known for its use of fresh herbs, spices, and vegetables, as well as its incorporation of Middle Eastern and North African flavors.
-The Mediterranean diet encourages moderate amounts of fish and poultry, and a low intake of dairy products (mostly yogurt and cheese), red and processed meats, and sweets.
-Israeli cuisine offers a unique blend of flavors and cultural traditions, making it a must-try for food enthusiasts.
-Whether you’re enjoying traditional dishes or new Israeli cuisine delights, the Mediterranean-inspired diet is sure to satisfy your taste buds and provide numerous health benefits.
+The Mediterranean diet encourages moderate amounts of fish and poultry, as well as a low intake of dairy products (primarily yogurt and cheese), red and processed meats, and sweets.

-2. Salad with breakfast, lunch, and dinner
+Salad with breakfast, lunch, and dinner

-3. Big breakfasts in Israeli cuisine
+Big breakfasts in Israeli cuisine

-If you’ve ever enjoyed a traditional Israeli breakfast buffet at a hotel or restaurant, you know what we’re talking about.
+If you’ve ever enjoyed a traditional buffet at a hotel or restaurant, you know what we’re talking about.
 In Israeli cuisine, breakfast is considered the most important meal of the day, and it is often a big and hearty affair.
 The traditional Israeli breakfast is a delicious spread of salads, cheeses, bread, and eggs, served with hot and cold beverages.
 It is a fusion of flavors from different cultures, reflecting the diverse cultural heritage of the country.

-4. Hummus, hummus in Israeli cuisine
+Hummus, hummus in Israeli cuisine

-5. Tahini
+Tahini

-Tahini (tahina to Israelis), simply ground sesame seeds, is not only an essential ingredient in hummus but has pride of place in Israeli cuisine as the basis of an all-purpose dip and dressing.
+Tahini (tahina to Israelis), ground sesame seeds, is not only an essential ingredient in hummus but has pride of place in Israeli cuisine as the basis of an all-purpose dip and dressing.

-6. Pomegranates
+Pomegranates

 Pomegranate seeds (the edible part of the fruit) guard against cancer and heart disease, boost immunity, and reduce chronic inflammation.
 Gastric distress, hot flashes, hemorrhoids, conjunctivitis, osteoarthritis, hypertension, and high cholesterol are some of the ailments pomegranate seeds are believed to ease.

-7. Tomatoes and Chery tomatoes in Israeli cuisine
+Tomatoes and Cherry tomatoes in Israeli cuisine

-8. Olive Oil
+Olive Oil

 Olive oil is rich in healthy monounsaturated fats and contains a variety of powerful antioxidants.
 Some of the health benefits associated with olive oil consumption include: